Racial Equity Statement

 Programmatic Goals

-As we move through our first full season of performances (2022-23), we have made progress toward more diverse casting and artistic team roles and have been able to hire more diverse casts and creative teams for our productions.
+Since fully reopening our doors in 2022, we have made progress toward more diverse casting and artistic team roles and have been able to hire more diverse casts and creative teams for our productions.
 However – as we already knew – the outreach to and hiring of actors from outside San Luis Obispo County is costly.
 Therefore, we continue our commitment to:

 Education – ACT Goals